drtjwalton/drtjwalton.github.io/_pages/poetry.md

 			<li><u>The Mathematical Topic</u></li>
 			<p style="font-size:85%;">
 			<blockquote>
 				<a href="https://en.wikipedia.org/wiki/Real_analysis">Real analysis</a>: a fundamental branch of mathematics where students take a peek behind the curtain to understand the theory behind <a href="https://en.wikipedia.org/wiki/Calculus">calculus</a>.
+Covered in the majority of mathematics degrees, it is one of the first modules not covered in the standard A-level syllabus and so provides a challenge for most undergraduate students.
 			</blockquote>
    			</p>